-Uncertainties Item
+Item Uncertainties

-Pensions Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate Liability used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Pensions number of complex judgements relating to the discount rate Liability used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.